The Next Few Days

 - unwrap your baby and look at him/her (parents have commented that they didn’t see their baby naked and wish they had).

-An autopsy and/or tests may need to be performed in order to try to obtain answers as to why your baby died.
-The hospital staff will have information about autopsies or postmortems for you to read.
-You do not have to have a post-mortem or autopsy performed on your baby – the choice is yours.
-Making the choice can be very hard, and it is helpful to talk about it with your midwife, hospital staff or the pathologist (if possible) if you are unsure.
-If you give permission for an autopsy to be performed on your baby, you are also giving permission to have clinical photos taken.
+An autopsy and/or tests may help to provide answers as to why your baby died.
+The hospital staff will have information about this.
+In many instances an autopsy or post-mortem may be recommended, but is not a legal requirement.
+Making the choice can be very difficult, and it is helpful to talk about it with your midwife, hospital staff or the pathologist (if possible) if you are unsure.
+If you give permission for an autopsy to be performed on your baby, you are also giving permission for clinical photos to be taken.

-You can decide whether to have footprints or handprints taken, or you may like to trace around them.
-You may also like to have a record of your baby’s weight and length.
-Keep a lock of hair, cot cards, birth cards, hospital wrist or ankle bracelet, measuring tape, baby’s blanket or clothing.
-You may wish to take your baby to a special place that has significance for you (like the beach).
+Many parents collect footprints or handprints from their baby, or you may like to trace around them.
+In some locations, professional casters will come into the hospital and make hand and foot molds for you free of charge.
+You may also like to have a record of your baby’s weight and length, and to keep a lock of hair, cot cards, birth cards, and your baby’s blanket or clothing.
+All of these can become important keepsakes of the time you have with your baby.
+You may also wish to take your baby to a special place that has significance for you (like the beach).
 You are able to do this, but do be aware of the appropriateness of where you take your baby and other people’s reactions to seeing a deceased baby.

 Transporting your baby

-There are many possibilities and legalities for funerals/ceremonies.
-Your Sands contact person can be very helpful in this situation because they can often let you know all your options.
+here are many possibilities and legalities for funerals/ceremonies.
+Your Sands contact person can be very helpful in this situation because they can often discuss some options with you.
 Ministers and funeral directors can also help you.
 In some cases, your midwife or another hospital support person may be able to assist you with some options.
 It is important for you to do what you feel comfortable with.
-(See the Sands leaflet, Your Baby’s Funeral.)
+(See the Sands leaflet, Your Baby’s Funeral in this pack.)

-One of the things you may like to do is acknowledge the birth of your baby by placing a notice in the births and/or deaths column in the newspaper.
-If you choose to have a private funeral, you may wish to wait until afterwards before placing a notice.
-The value of placing a notice in the newspaper is that:
+You might like to acknowledge the birth of your baby by placing a notice in the births and/or deaths page in your local newspaper and/or on social media.
+If you choose to have a private funeral, you may wish to wait until afterwards before posting a notice.

-- it may be a slightly easier way to let the community know that your baby has been born.
+- it may be a slightly easier way to let the community know that your baby has been born and has died.

 Registering the birth and/or death